13 Amazing Things To Do In Zermatt, Switzerland (That Aren’t Skiing)

 How to get from the airport to Zermatt

-Travel tips: We also highly recommend getting a 4-day 2nd class Swiss Travel Pass, which not only covers trains and cable cars but most of the excursion transportation for the different things to do in Zermatt, even the Matterhorn museum.
-It might be a larger upfront cost (but, Switzerland isn’t a cheap country to visit!).
-But, this pass ends up paying for itself and takes the guesswork out of buying each ticket and excursion ticket making it easy to do some Zermatt sightseeing.
+The SBB train pass might be a larger upfront cost (but Switzerland isn’t a cheap country to visit!).
+But, this pass ends up paying for itself and takes the guesswork out of buying each ticket and excursion ticket, making it easy to do some Zermatt sightseeing.

 For such a small town, Zermatt has so much to see and do.
 Whether you’re a skier or not.
 So if you’re wondering ‘what can non skiers do in Zermatt?’
 Don’t worry – there’s plenty!
 Let’s dive into all of the best things to do in Zermatt!